 Field-hunting tip

-Look in calcium-aluminum-rich inclusions (cais) in cv3 carbonaceous chondrite meteorites country — that is the host setting where krotite typically forms.
+Look in calcium-aluminum-rich inclusions (cais) in cv3 carbonaceous chondrite meteorites country, the host setting where krotite typically forms.
 If you start seeing grossite, hibonite, perovskite in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.